ms/buildtogether.tech/src/fairness/index.md

 Standing up to a bad boss or an unfair professor is easier in theory than in practice, though, because the student's evaluation of the professor doesn't affect the professor nearly as much as the professor's evaluation of the student affects the student.
-This imbalance is why management fads like "[% i "radical candor (as bullshit)" %]radical candor[% /i %]" are [% g bullshit %]bullshit[% /g %] (in the technical sense of the word
+This imbalance is why management fads like "[% i "radical candor (as bullshit)" %]radical candor[% /i %]" are [% g bullshit "bullshit" %] (in the technical sense of the word
 [% b Frankfurt2005 %]).
 The idea that everyone should say what they think is appealing in theory; in practice, managers will brush aside the fact that they can fire people who say things they don't like and blame the marginalized